ZhenyingZhu/StudyNotes/ASP.md

 ### HERE

+Add a temp timestamp as I am on a sev1.

 ### Using Query Strings for APIs

 URL is used to describe what of resouces are looking for.
 Query string can change the behavior.